-I’m very proud to say that I’m one of nine women writers in this newly published anthology: Tangerine Tango: Women Writers Share Slices of Life.
+I’m one of nine women writers in this anthology: Tangerine Tango: Women Writers Share Slices of Life.
 You’ll find items on love, children, transitions and the humorous side of life.
 Here’s an extract from one of my pieces:

 I had lived with the cabinet for at least thirty-five years, but had seen it long before that.
 It used to stand meekly in my spinster great aunt’s house.
 I’m not sure what else she kept in there, but whenever my sisters and I went to her house for afternoon tea, she would open the cupboard door and extract a small tin of Harrogate toffee.
 Then she would present one of us with the small silver toffee hammer.
 The lucky girl would strike the toffee as hard as possible, and distribute the shattered remains to the rest.
 I could still recall the way that toffee stuck to the roof of my mouth.